Definition of Interest Rate Swap

 Example #1

 At the beginning of the swap contract, PQR Inc. has to pay 1% (= fixed 5% – variable 4%) of the notional principal to TQZ Inc. as the swap spread.
-However, in case the benchmark interest rate increases by 2%then the variable rate will become 6%, then TQZ Inc. will have to pay PQR Inc. 1% (= variable 6% – fixed 5%) of the notional principal as the swap spread.
-On the other hand, if the benchmark interest rate remains stable or goes down, then PQR Inc. will have to pay TQZ Inc. This is an example of a fixed-to-floating rate swap.
+However, if the benchmark interest rate increases by 2%then the variable rate will become 6%, then TQZ Inc. will have to pay PQR Inc. 1% (= variable 6% – fixed 5%) of the notional principal as the swap spread.
+On the other hand, if the benchmark interest rate remains stable or goes down, PQR Inc. will have to pay TQZ Inc. This is an example of a fixed-to-floating rate swap.

 Example #2